 One of the most common ingredients found in testosterone boosters is fenugreek extract.
 A 2010 study published in the Journal of the International Society of Sports Nutrition found that taking 500 milligrams of fenugreek extract in supplement form had a positive impact on upper and lower-body strength compared to a placebo.
 (Remember: When your T drops, you may face a loss of muscle mass.)

-Two other popular ingredients—vitamins B6 and B12—have been the subject of multiple animal studies.
+Two other popular ingredients—vitamin B6 and vitamin B12—have been the subject of multiple animal studies.
 A review out of University College London suggests that B6 plays a role in mediating the action of steroid hormones like testosterone in the body, which may explain why you’ll see it on many supplement ingredient lists.

 If you are considering taking a testosterone booster, it’s important to see your doc first, says Asandra.
 You could be dealing with another medical issue, like diabetes, which may be mimicking the signs of low testosterone.
 And since some people may need a considerable dose to see an effect, you should also check with your doctor if you take other medications, like blood thinners or antidepressants, before adding it to your supplement regimen.